Best Bookkeeping Software for Handmade Businesses (2026 Guide)

 6. Price relative to what you get

 There’s a wide range here.
 Wave is free.
 QuickBooks Online starts around $35/month.
 Purpose-built tools for makers like Craftybase start at $19/month.
-The question isn’t which is cheapest — it’s which gives you what you actually need at a price that makes sense for your stage of business.
+The question isn’t which is cheapest, but which gives you what you actually need at a price that makes sense for your stage of business.

 Top bookkeeping options compared